 Throughout the centuries, the presidential mansion has hosted crops and sheep and all manner of landscaping.
 But by World War II, the White House lawns were considered purely decorative.
 A First Lady would have had to fight hard to install a garden by the White House.
 Luckily Eleanor Roosevelt was up to the task.

-If you're a Peter Sellers fan, you're probably familiar with this scene in the 1975 film Return of the Pink Panther, in which Inspector Clouseau fails to notice a bank robbery because he is questioning a street accordion player and his chimpanzee companion about whether or not they have the required permit. ("I am a musician and the monkey is a businessman," the accordionist explains.
-"He doesn't tell me what to play, and I don't tell him what to do with his money.")
+If you're a Peter Sellers fan, you're probably familiar with a scene in the 1975 film Return of the Pink Panther, in which Inspector Clouseau fails to notice a bank robbery because he is questioning a street accordion player and his chimpanzee companion about whether or not they have the required permit.
+You may not realize that there's a grain of truth in the comedy.

 The Roosevelt family's roots are in New York, but they clearly had a strong connection to Washington, D.C.
 Having two presidents and a first lady in the ranks will do that.
 In that sense, it's fitting that D.C. is home to one of the largest Roosevelt archives today.
-No, we're not talking about the Library of Congress or the National Archives (though assuredly those repositories have plenty of stuff on Theodore, Franklin and Eleanor).
-No, we're talking about The Eleanor Roosevelt project at The George Washington University.
+No, we're not talking about the Library of Congress or the National Archives.
+We're talking about The Eleanor Roosevelt project at The George Washington University, which includes the digitized If You Ask Me, advice column that Eleanor wrote for Ladies Home Journal and, later, McCall's magazine.

 Pete Seeger was a performer whose art was intertwined in close harmony with a slew of social causes, ranging from civil rights and the organized labor movement to environmentalism.
-As he once wrote, "Music, as any art, is not an end in itself, but is a means for achieving larger ends."
 While Seeger lived most of his life in upstate New York, Seeger's twin passions for music and activism often brought him to Washington, where his calm eloquence and forthrightness gave him influence in the White House — and also subjected him to peril.